viperet/vscode-magento-wizard/README.md

 ![Visual Studio Marketplace Rating](https://img.shields.io/visual-studio-marketplace/r/viperet.vscode-magento-wizard)
 ![Visual Studio Marketplace Rating (Stars)](https://img.shields.io/visual-studio-marketplace/stars/viperet.vscode-magento-wizard)

-This extension will ease life of the Magento 2 developer by automating some repeating tasks.
+This extension will ease the life of the Magento 2 developer by automating some repeating tasks.

 ## Features

-- When you create a new file (for example di.xml), extension provides handy default content for it.
-Works for some xml files, blocks, models, controllers, setup scripts, etc.
+- When you create a new file (for example - di.xml), the extension provides handy default content for it.
+Works for some XML files, blocks, models, controllers, setup scripts, etc.
 - Creating a new extension using `MagentoWizard: Create a new extension` command:

 ![Creating new extension](https://github.com/viperet/vscode-magento-wizard/raw/master/images/create_extension.gif)